AlexDeLos/GNN_OPF/README.md

 #### Inductive dataset
 By default it will generate 15 subgraphs for each power grid listed [here](https://pandapower.readthedocs.io/en/v2.4.0/networks/power_system_test_cases.html).
 The default subgraphing technique is `rnd_neighbor`, refer to `data_generation/generate.py` for all the possible customizable arguments and their default values.
+Data will be saved in the `./Data` folder.
 ```
 bash data_generation/generate_inductive_dataset.sh ./Data
 ```